WaryWolf/tidbits/solitaire/README.md

 `solitaire-client.py` is a simple brute-force solver that just loops through the various types of moves possible in a game of solitaire, and sees if there are any legal moves that can be made.
 It has a very rough priority system for the types of moves that should be made, and some logic to detect endless loops, but it's overall a very basic way to solve solitaire games.
 This solver currently has a ~4% solve rate, which is not great, but it can attempt ~150 games a second per core on an Intel i5-2500k, so at least it's fast.

+## DONE:

+* Implement complete solitaire representation
+* Implement a simple solver that can solve games
+* Add invariant and game-solved checks to Solitaire class

 ## TODO:

 #### Next:

-* Add invariant and game-solved checks to Solitaire class
 * Refactor bruteforce solver into its own file and set up work for different solvers to be implemented/benchmarked
+* Add deterministic mode to RNG, so changes can be benchmarked fairly and accurately

 #### Later:

-* Optimise Solitaire class
+* Optimise Solitaire class for speed
 * Parallelism (multiprocessing module seems like a good fit)
 * New solver implementation using scored move weightings and a proposal system (check all possible moves before committing)
 * Implement a save-rollback system on each move where multiple choices are available, and recursively try every possible combination in order to maximise solve rate
+* Reproduction functionality - add a Solitaire constructor that allows you to choose the layout of the cards

 #### Never: